 Nearpod is an online, interactive tool that allows you to create interactive, multi-media presentations, and share them with your classes.

-Anne-Gaelle Colom of the University of Westminster‘s Faculty of Science and Technology shares her experiences of using Nearpod in her teaching, both in lectures and in seminars, noting that nearpod has increased engagement in the class, and has provided greater understanding about how well her students have understood topics.
+Anne-Gaelle Colom of the University of Westminster‘s College of Liberal Arts and Sciences (LAS) shares her experiences of using Nearpod in her teaching, both in lectures and in seminars, noting that nearpod has increased engagement in the class, and has provided greater understanding about how well her students have understood topics.

 This toolkit, produced by Nottingham Trent University Centre for Academic Development and Quality. is intended to assist programme teams in identifying how they can further improve access for, and inclusion of, disabled students when devising assessments.